-The public bettors and how they place their bets is a great way to help you decide who to back or who to bet against.
-NFL consensus odds are a measurement of where the majority of bettors are putting their money.
-The NFL betting consensus against the spread shows which team the majority of money is flowing too, impacting NFL lines and allowing you to buck the NFL consensus if you so desire and join the “sharps.”
+Public money, i.e. where bettors place their bets is a great way to help you decide who to back or who to bet against.
+NFL consensus is exactly this, a measurement of where the majority of bettors are putting their money.

 Betting Against the Public Consensus in the NFL